-- Scan the reply slip and send it by email to admissions@ walthamforest.gov.uk. - Complete the form and return it by post to School Admissions Service, Waltham Forest Town Hall, Forest Road, London E17 4JF
+- Scan the reply slip and send it by email to admissions@ walthamforest.gov.uk. - Complete the form and return it by post to School Admissions Service, Waltham Forest Town Hall, Forest Road, London E17 4JF (please note that we do not accept applications in person at this address).

-If you have not been offered your preferred school, you are strongly advised to accept the school place you have been offered to ensure that your child has a school place for September 2023.
+If you have not been offered your preferred school, you are strongly advised to accept the school place you have been offered to ensure that your child has a school place for September 2024.
 Accepting the place offered will not affect your chances of being offered a place at a school you prefer more, either through the waiting list or through the appeal process.